 Yes.
 Snap-in dentures will cover the roof of your mouth and require close contact with your upper palate to stay in place.
 This leads to difficulty speaking clearly, altered taste perception, and gagging.

 Snap-in dentures typically need to be replaced every five years.
 They may need to be replaced sooner if the wearer has issues like bruxism (nighttime tooth grinding) or is prone to habits that can wear down the acrylic, like chewing ice.
 Replacement cost runs $2,500-$5,000/arch.

-4. How does the cost of snap-in dentures compare to all-on-4?
+4. How does the cost of snap-in dentures compare to 4-on-1 full mouth dental implants?

 The upfront costs of snap-in dentures ranges from $8,000 to $12,00 per arch, including the placement of the dental implants and the artificial teeth, then $2,500-$5,000/arch teeth replacement every 5 years.
 As you can tell, the fee adds up quickly.

-At America’s First Dental Implant Centers, you pay $14,950 per arch of All-on-4 dental implants, and unlike snap-in dentures, you’ll never need to replace them over time.
+At America’s First Dental Implant Centers, you pay $14,950 per full arch dental implant; unlike snap-in dentures, you’ll never need to replace them over time.

-5. Why do some doctors recommend snap-on-dentures over all-on 4?
+5. Why do some doctors recommend snap-on-dentures over 4-on-1 full mouth implants?

 Lack of experience.
-Sometimes doctors who are not experienced in the All-on-4 treatment protocol will recommend snap-on dentures, without presenting All-on-4 as an option.
+Sometimes doctors who are not experienced in the full mouth treatment protocol will recommend snap-on dentures, without presenting full mouth as an option.
 Some doctors will mask this deficiency by telling the patient they don’t have enough bone mass for the procedure.

 The truth is that nearly all patients who are candidates for snap-on dentures are candidates for the full mouth treatment.